-On Easter Monday, April 21, the world woke to the news that Pope Francis had died.
-The pope is the leader of the world's 1.3 billion Catholics.
+On Easter Monday, April 21, the world woke to the news that Pope Francis, spiritual leader of the world's 1.3 billion Roman Catholics, had died.
 The cause of his death at age 88 was a stroke followed by cardiac arrest.

-Cardinal Kevin Farrell, who delivered the sad news, spoke of Francis's deep faith.
+Cardinal Kevin Farrell, who delivered the sad news, spoke of Francis's deep commitment to his faith.